George Stephens papers

 The final series consists of items purportedly belonging to George Stephens and other Stephens-related artifacts.
 Highlights of this series include George Stephens' diploma, his Haverford College soccer jerseys, his Ethiopian World Cup soccer jersey, a "fossil" of his prized race horse, and a "Save with Stevens" wooden bank.

 George Stephens (alternately spelled "Stevens," "Steevens," "Stevinz," etc.) is a fictitious Haverford College student.
-Six Haverford students--Jim Booth (Class of 1973), Roger Easton (Class of 1972), Ron Norris (Class of 1971), Bob Schwartz (Class of 1971), Carl Tannenbaum (Class of 1971), and Steve White (Class of 1971) formed the George Stephens Memorial Association in 1969.
+Six Haverford students, Jim Booth (class of 1973), Roger Easton (class of 1972), Ron Norris (class of 1971), Bob Schwartz (class of 1971), Carl Tannenbaum (class of 1971), and Steve White (class of 1971), formed the George Stephens Memorial Association in 1969.
 The first George Stephens Memorial Dinner was held in 1970, at which time the first gift of "Stephensiana" was presented to the College and displayed in the Sharpless Gallery of Magill Library.
 At the 1977 Memorial Dinner, President John R. Coleman was presented with the first George Stevens Unmentionable Award and Bequest; photographs of this award ceremony are included in this collection.
 Edwin B. Bronner, Professor of History and Librarian of the College, was also the first Curator of the George Stephens Memorial Collection.

-Tales of George Stephens' exploits grew more numerous over the years.
+Tales of George Stephens's exploits grew more numerous over the years.
 The most popular story about Stephens identifies him as Ethiopia's goalie in the 1876 World Cup match against England.
 Due to various distractions and his own incompetencies, Stephens allowed England to score a single goal to win the match.
-Other tales identify Stephens as General George Custer's scout, implicate him in Rutherford B. Hayes' electoral victory over Samuel J. Tilden in 1876, and indicate that he sent William McKinley a faulty bulletproof vest that he was wearing at the time of his assassination in 1901.
+Other tales identify Stephens as General George Custer's scout, implicate him in Rutherford B. Hayes's electoral victory over Samuel J. Tilden in 1876, and indicate that he sent William McKinley a faulty bulletproof vest that he was wearing at the time of his assassination in 1901.
 Stephens purportedly had relationships with several notable women, including journalist Margaret Fuller, trombonist Marguerite Dufay, and the also-fictitious Bryn Mawr Ice Cream Lady.